-When we experience problems it's often helpful to talk over the situation with someone else.
-Sometimes we turn to a friend or family member, but there are times when it can be useful to talk to an impartial person who is outside of the situation, and who is experienced in discussing such issues.
+When you are experiencing problems it can be helpful to talk about them with someone else.
+You might turn to a friend or family member, but there are times when it can also be useful to talk to an impartial person such as a counsellor who is experienced in helping you to think about your difficulties when you are feeling stressed or distressed.

-Counselling offers an opportunity to talk about concerns in a way that's different to talking to someone you are close to.
-They can help you get perspective on the situation, and it can be easier to express yourself.
+The Counselling Consultation offers you the opportunity to talk about concerns in a way that's different to talking to someone you are close to.
+A counsellor can help you get perspective on the situation, and it can feel easier to express yourself.

-The University Counselling Service is completely confidential.
-Making an appointment to see a counsellor is a decision only you can make, even if someone has recommended it to you.
+Making an appointment to see a counsellor is a decision only you can make, even when someone has recommended it to you.

 What can I talk about?